Kiwis

 Kiwi peel can be used in skin care (natural exfoliation), immediately after peeling the fruit.

-Use fresh kiwi juice to marinate meat dishes; they get a special taste.
+Use fresh kiwi juice to marinate meat dishes, they get a special taste.

 *NUTRITION DATA SOURCE: https://www.nutritionvalue.org

-**Oxygen Radical Absorbance Capacity according to USDA = This index measures the antioxidant capacity of the fruit.
-High values imply a strong antioxidant capacity, which, in turn suggests a low oxidation process, essential in protecting the body against the negative effects of free radicals.
-The FDA recommends a daily intake of 3,000-5,000 ORAC units for optimal health.
+**Oxygen Radical Absorbance Capacity = This index measures the antioxidant capacity of the fruit.
+High values imply a strong antioxidant capacity, which implies a low oxidation process, essential in protecting the body against the negative effects of free radicals.